 There are 30 million bubbles in every pint of Guinness.

 - Water fresh from the Wicklow Mountains of Ireland

 - Barley – Guinness purchases 2/3 of the malting barley that is grown in Ireland every year – approximately 100,000 tonnes.
 The Guinness Brewery at St. James Gate is the only brewery in the world that roasts the barley on-site at 232 degrees centigrade for 2.5 hours.
 Any higher than 232 degrees the barley will catch on fire and any lower it can’t create its unique character.
 Barley is roasted on-site 365 days per year.

-- Hops – the plants grow to 15 feet and are grown in 35-55 degrees north and south of the equator in countries such as Australia, Czech Republic, Germany, UK, USA and New Zealand.
+- Hops – the plants grow to 15 feet and are grown at 35-55 degrees north and south of the equator in countries such as Australia, the Czech Republic, Germany, the UK, the USA and New Zealand.

 - Yeast – Guinness Yeast is used in all their beers

-Brewhouse 4 is the most technological advances of sustainable breweries in the world.
+Brewhouse 4 is the most technological advance of sustainable breweries in the world.